vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

-The environment will be accesible in middlewares or plugin hooks through `server.environment('workerd')`.
+The environment will be accessible in middlewares or plugin hooks through `server.environment('workerd')`.

 ## Creating new environments

 One of the goals of this feature is to provide a customizable API to process and run code.
-A Vite dev server provides browser and ssr environments out of the box, but users can build new environments using the exposed primitives.
+A Vite dev server provides browser and SSR environments out of the box, but users can build new environments using the exposed primitives.

 ```ts
 import { createModuleExectutionEnvironment } from 'vite'